AmmarCodes/blog/src/pages/about.md

 Can be reached via [Twitter](https://twitter.com/AmmarCodes), [GitHub](https://github.com/AmmarCodes), [GitLab](https://gitlab.com/aalakkad), and [LinkedIn](https://www.linkedin.com/in/aalakkad/).
 For direct contact, please email at [am.alakkad@gmail.com](mailto:am.alakkad@gmail.com).

-_Please note: All views expressed are personal and do not, in any way, represent those of my employer._
+_Note: All views expressed are personal and do not, in any way, represent those of my employer._